KneesDev/Instant-Cleaner/README.md

 # Instant Cleaner

-A fast PC cleaner app "programmed" in Batch.
+A fast PC cleaner app programmed in C# and Batch.

 ## Usage